Law firms recruit Marshall fire survivors for civil lawsuits against Xcel

 Petiprin's firm will not sue the Twelve Tribes organization, he said.

-Spreter-Petiprin has done most of its wildfire work in California since 2008, and were on the front lines for the 2017/2018 fires.
+Spreter-Petiprin has done most of its wildfire work in California since 2008 and it had been on the front lines for the 2017-2018 fires.
 But Petiprin said that it has local counsel taking care of the business of filing in Boulder County Court.

 The firm is no stranger to wildfire litigation.
-It was involved in lawsuits against the California power company Pacific Gas & Electric, which filed for bankruptcy protection in January of 2019 when it was faced with potentially ruinous lawsuits over California’s 2017 and 2018 wildfires.
+It was involved in lawsuits against the California power company PG&E, which filed for bankruptcy protection in January of 2019 when it faced potentially ruinous lawsuits over California’s 2017 and 2018 wildfires.

 Fire investigators found that PG&E was responsible for creating numerous wildfires in Northern California because of poor vegetation management during a dry, crackly summer and trees coming into contact with power lines.